The Canadian Women's Movement Archives and the uOttawa Women's Archives

-The Women’s Archives contain more than 150 archival fonds and collections related to the history of women in Canada, with particular emphasis on the feminist movement since the 1960s.
-Both individuals and grassroots organizations who worked to improve the political, social, and economic conditions of Canadian women are represented in this unique collection.
+The uOttawa Women’s Archives collection contains more than 170 archival fonds and collections related to the history of women in Canada, with particular emphasis on the feminist movement since the 1960s.

 The Canadian Women’s Movement Collection (10-001) and the Canadian Women’s Movement Archives fonds (10-002) were acquired by the University of Ottawa in 1992 and this marked the beginning of an extensive body of archival material which continues to grow.

 The Women’s Information Centre, led by Pat Leslie the former editor of The Other Woman, was established in 1977 by a group of women who wanted to collect information about feminist activities across Canada.
 The group sent letters to women’s organizations and individuals requesting copies of their publications and other documents, emphasizing the importance of preserving the memory of the women’s movement.
 As a result, various groups sent their newsletters, reports, posters, t-shirts, banners, buttons, and other records.
 The Canadian Women's Movement Archives was officially established in Toronto in 1982.